 UNMW | 3,100 | 350 | – | – | – | 110,000 | Shore D 64 | * |

 All the values and technical information mentioned above are for information purposes only.
-All the values have been figured out after extensive research, but still consulting with your material supplier is advised for accurate figures.
+After extensive research, all the values have been figured out, but consulting with your material supplier is advised for accurate figures.

-Definition – The meaning of mechanical property is the physical attributes shown by a material upon application of forces.
+Definition – Mechanical property is the physical attributes a material shows upon force application.

 The Purpose of Mechanical Properties in Plastics